brunchybit/brunchybit/README.md

 ### Work

-I am currently a Senior Platform Engineer at [brandfolder](https://brandfolder.com).
+I am currently a Staff Platform Engineer at [brandfolder](https://brandfolder.com).
-Formerly, I worked at [testdouble](https://testdouble.com) as their Lead DevOps consultant.
+Formerly, I worked at [testdouble](https://testdouble.com) as their Lead DevOps consultant / Director of Infrastructure Services
 I also worked at [cloudability](https://www.apptio.com/products/cloudability/), albeit prior to their acquisition by Apptio.
 I was the first full time software engineer hire at [ello.co](https://ello.co/), which was a total blast.